 Discovery of innovative predictive and prognostic biomarkers in cancer

 Precision oncology requires access to patient-specific cancer information, which can be obtained both through traditional tissue biopsy and more recently by so-called “liquid biopsy” approaches, meaning analysis of tumor-derived biomarkers in body fluids, more commonly plasma samples.
-Our group has been exploring the potential of liquid biopsy in translational research for a number of cancer types, including among others lung (1-2), breast (3), urothelial (4) and colorectal cancer (5).
-Biomarkers that can be assessed in plasma samples from cancer patients include both RNA markers and DNA markers, endowed with either prognostic or predictive value.
+Our group has been exploring the potential of liquid biopsy in translational research for a number of cancer types, including among others lung, breast, urothelial and colorectal cancer.
+Among common solid tumors, NSCLC is probably the best example of successful clinical application of targeted therapies.
+Accordingly, genetic screening for actionable mutations or alterations in genes such as EGFR, ALK, ROS1 in plasma samples is current practice, as detection of such mutations enables prescription of certain targeted drugs, belonging to the family of tyrosine kinase inhibitors (TKI).

 Aims